 1 - Buffalo Market

-Types of products: Buffalo Market supplies frozen, refrigerated, and dry products to major retailers and natural markets.
+Types of products: Buffalo Market supplies frozen, refrigerated, and ambient-temperature products to major retailers all over the country.

 2 - Sysco

 Sysco is a food distribution giant.
 It leads the way in the distribution of products to restaurants, hotels, and healthcare and education facilities and yet also emphasizes delivering local customer service.